folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 The Budget information section contains the following fields:

 *   **Name.** Budget name.
-*   **Allocation date.** Currently a null value, but displays the date of the first allocation in future releases.
 *   **Status.** Status of the ledger: Active, Frozen, or Inactive.
-*   **Actions required.** Known issue.
-Do not use this field; it will be removed in a future version.
 *   **Fiscal start.** Fiscal year start date.
 *   **Fiscal end.** Fiscal year end date.
 *   **Allowable expenditure.** Expenditure allowed, expressed as a percentage.